suzi01/first-rest/README.md

 Following with instuctions below but with Java and Spring boot

-# Node.js Assessment: Todo List API
+# Java Springboot: Todo List API

-For your unit 5 assessment you are required to create a RESTful API  using [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/).
+ Create a RESTful API  using Springboot.

 The API should create `(POST)`, read `(GET)`, update `(PUT or PATCH)` and delete `(DELETE)` from a list of todos.
 The [todos.json](src/models/todos.json) file is used as the server's data store and can be found in the `models` folder.